p1r0/BsBuilder/docs/command_line.rst

 BsBuilder Command Line
 =====================================

-Right now the only supporte argument is the target name and a special *pseudo* target namd.
+Right now the only support argument is the target name and a special *pseudo* target namd.

 If you wish to run the default target just run